MariaNattestad/SplitThreader/README.md

+# SplitThreader

+SplitThreader is an interactive web application for analysis of rearrangements in a cancer genome.

-SplitThreader is available online at splitthreader.com
+SplitThreader is available online at splitthreader.com.